farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Module system API alias

-For a smaller production size, every API has an short-name alias:
+For a smaller production size, every API has a short-name alias:

 - `require` → `r`
 - `register` → `g`